Nic Maddinson: Domestic cricket career

 Maddinson made his first-class cricket debut in October 2011, scoring a century to become the youngest New South Wales player to score a century on first-class debut.
 His score of 113 runs against South Australia at the Adelaide Oval came aged 18 years and 294 days, beaten the record set by Arthur Morris in 1940 aged 18 years and 342 days.

-Maddinson made his Big Bash League debut for Sydney Sixers in January 2011 and played for the side until the 2017/18 season.
-During the 2014/15 season he captained the side in five matches when Moisés Henriques was injured, He made his Indian Premier League debut in 2014 for Royal Challengers Bangalore, playing in just two matches before being ruled out of the competition due to injury.
-He rejoined the side in 2015 but played only once before playing for Guyana Amazon Warriors in the 2016 Caribbean Premier League, finishing on the losing side in the competition's final.
+Maddinson made his Big Bash League debut for Sydney Sixers in January 2011 and played for the team until the 2017/18 season.
+During the 2014/15 season he captained the team in five matches when Moisés Henriques was injured, He made his Indian Premier League debut in 2014 for Royal Challengers Bangalore, playing in just two matches before being ruled out of the competition due to injury.
+He rejoined the team in 2015 but played only once before playing for Guyana Amazon Warriors in the 2016 Caribbean Premier League, finishing on the losing team in the competition's final.
 In 2018 he played for Surrey County Cricket Club in the 2018 Vitality Blast.

 Maddinson moved to play for Victoria ahead of the 2018/19 Australian season.
-He found a place in the side in the 2018–19 JLT One-Day Cup, playing in all eight matches and scoring two half-centuries.
+He found a place in the team in the 2018–19 JLT One-Day Cup, playing in all eight matches and scoring two half-centuries.
 He was left out of the first five matches of the Sheffield Shield season but selected following Marcus Harris' selection in the Australian Test squad for the tour of India.
 He scored 162 runs on his Victoria Shield debut, but later broke his arm during a match, ruling him out for the finals.
-At the same time he moved to play for Victorian side Melbourne Stars in the Big Bash.
+At the same time he moved to play for Victorian team Melbourne Stars in the Big Bash.

-In 2019/20 Maddinson was the leading run scorer in the Sheffield Shield, making 780 runs at an average of 86.66 runs an innings.
+In 2019/20, Maddinson was the leading run scorer in the Sheffield Shield, making 780 runs at an average of 86.66 runs an innings.
 He made two centuries and five half-centuries and set a new highest first-class score of 224 runs.
 He was awarded the joint Shield player of the year award.

-In 2024/25 Maddinson returned to play for New South Wales and also joined the Sydney Thunder in the BBL.
+In 2024/25, Maddinson returned to play for New South Wales and also joined the Sydney Thunder in the BBL.

 In March 2025, at the end of the 2024/25 cricket season, Maddinson was diagonsed with testicular cancer, for which he underwent surgery and nine weeks of chemotherapy.
 He resumed full cricket training in September after recovering from the cancer, and missed the early stages of the 2025/26 domestic season.

+Maddinson was appointed as the captain of New South Wales in the Sheffield Shield for the 2026-27 season.